 - First, states are not required to report individual seasonal flu cases or deaths of people older than 18 years of age to CDC. - Second, seasonal influenza is infrequently listed on death certificates of people who die from flu-related complications. - Third, many seasonal flu-related deaths occur one or two weeks after a person's initial infection, either because the person may develop a secondary bacterial co-infection (such as a staph infection) or because seasonal influenza can aggravate an existing chronic illness (such as congestive heart failure or chronic obstructive pulmonary disease). - Also, most people who die from seasonal flu-related complications are not tested for flu, or they seek medical care later in their illness when seasonal influenza can no longer be detected from respiratory samples.
 Influenza tests are most likely to detect influenza if performed soon after onset of illness.
-In addition, some patients may be tested for influenza using rapid tests that are only moderately sensitive and result in some false-negative results. - For these reasons, many flu-related deaths may not be recorded on death certificates.
+In addition, some patients may be tested for influenza using rapid tests that are only moderately sensitive and result in some false-negative results. - Some persons who die of influenza-related complications may not have classic influenza symptoms and thus not be recognized as possibly being influenza-related. - For these reasons, many flu-related deaths may not be recorded on death certificates.